leopiccionia/numista-sdk/docs/interfaces/Issue.md

 • `Optional` **min\_year**: `number`

-First year of issuance in Gregorian calendar, if the coin is non dated
+First year of issuance in Gregorian calendar, if the issue is non dated

 ___